Afnan-Aldhahri/OpenGl/Resources/OpenGL : Evolution & Versions .md

 ## Evolution of the OpenGL

-**OpenGL** was first created as an *open* and *reproducable alternative* to Iris GL which had been the proprietary graphics API on Silicon Graphics workstations.
+**OpenGL** was first created as an *open* and *reproducible alternative* to Iris GL .

+Iris GL had been the graphics owner API on Silicon Graphics workstations.

-Although OpenGL was initially *similar* in some respects to IrisGL ,the lack of a formal specification and conformance tests made Iris GL unsuitable for broader adoption.
+At the beginning, OpenGL was  *similar*  to IrisGL some how.
+However, IrisGL has insufficient formal specification and conformance tests which make him inappropriate for broader adoption.

-**Mark Segal** and **Kurt Akeley** authored the OpenGL 1.0 specification which tried to formalize the definition of a useful graphics API and made cross platform non-SGI 3rd party implementation and support viable.
+**Mark Segal** and **Kurt Akeley** authored the OpenGL 1.0 specification which tried to legitimize the definition of a good graphics API and made cross platform non-SGI 3rd party implementation and support viable.

 ## OpenGL Versions: